eze-kiel/LG-TV-command-line-interface/README.md

 ```

 ### Configuration
-You have to specify the IP of your TV in the config.yaml file.
+You have to specify the IP of your TV and the port used in the config.yaml file.
+By default, the port used should be 9761 or 9760.

 ### Functions
 ```bash